sw00/sett.sh/content/posts/2018/08/critical-failure.md

 [^brokers]: At its peak, this could be up to 400 messages a minute, by 4 generalised service brokers.

 [^life-death]: I'm not comfortable sharing but those of you who know me can ask about it in person.

+[^debugging]: Try to replicate the problem in another environment, then poke and prod until you find the cause.

+[^iac]: Declaring your infrastructure in code so that it can be built and tested automatically just like your application software.
+There's a whole set of principles and practices to this but think Puppet, Chef, Ansible and you're on the right track.

+[^puppet]: For the record, Puppet is my least favourite Config Management tool even years later.

+[^impostor]: Compound this with the fact that I had only just learnt what a message broker even is and had only dealt with NoSQL document data stores in theory and you have a hot mess of doubt and well-placed impostor syndrome.

 [^imagine]: It's easy to imagine a universe where the laws of physics are different.
 But not one in which logic doesn't apply.